selinaGit/SortNFiles/README.md

 I implemented write files by fork/join version.
 The speed was much slower than this version, so I deleted it.

 2. Use two different way to implement read, sort, merge sort to new files
-1) Use Java 8 Stream to read file to stream and sort it to Stream at dev.stream.MergeSortFilesMain.
+1) Use Java 8 Stream to read file to stream and sort it to Stream at dev.fun.Main.
-2) Use fork-join to sort file  at fork.join.MergeSortFilesForkJoinMain
+2) Use fork-join to sort file  at fork.join.MergeMain

 3. Algorithm
 1).
 Sort each file
 2).
 Merge all sorted LinkedList contain file data by Priority Queue

 There are a lot discussion on Stream or Fork-Join.
-The performance could be vary according to CPU, Memory size and data distributed ways
+The performance could be vary according to CPU, Memory size and data sizes and locations

 ATTENTION:
 This project need JDK 8.0 to support to run.